d12frosted/elpa-mirror/gnu/llm-readme.txt

     model isn't selected or known by this library.

     And the following helper functions:
-    • `llm-make-simple-chat-prompt text': For the common case of just wanting a simple text prompt without the richness that `llm-chat-prompt' struct provides, use this to turn a string into a `llm-chat-prompt' that can be passed to the main functions above.
+    • `llm-make-chat-prompt text &keys context examples functions temperature max-tokens': This is how you make prompts.  `text' can be a string (the user input to the llm chatbot), or a list representing a series of back-and-forth exchanges, of odd number, with the last element of the list representing the user's latest input.
+This supports inputting context (also commonly called a system prompt, although it isn't guaranteed to replace the actual system prompt), examples, and other important elements, all detailed in the docstring for this function.
-    • `llm-chat-prompt-to-text prompt': Somewhat opposite of the above, from a prompt, return a string representation.
+    • `llm-chat-prompt-to-text prompt': From a prompt, return a string representation.
 This is not usually suitable for passing to LLMs, but for debugging purposes.
     • `llm-chat-streaming-to-point provider prompt buffer point finish-callback': Same basic arguments as `llm-chat-streaming', but will stream to `point' in `buffer'.